akrindev/syakirinamin.com/README.md

-# syakirinamin.com
+## My personal website

-my personal website
+build using next.js and tailwindcss